Autodrop3d/serialTerminal.com/README.md

 Full source here:
 [Source](index.html)

-Known to work in chrome, chromium and edge browsers.
+Known to work in Brave, chrome, chromium and edge browsers.
-Will not work in firefox or brave.
+Will not work in firefox.
 See this issue for details https://github.com/mmiscool/serialTerminal.com/issues/1

 Originally created by mmiscool as a simple example.